Skip to content

 }

-• McpServer takes a name and version - these are advertised to any client that connects during the handshake.
+• The server takes a name and version — these are advertised to any client that connects during the handshake.

-• The server is wrapped in a factory function so that each incoming HTTP request gets its own fresh instance.
+• Node.js: the server is wrapped in a factory function so that each incoming HTTP request gets its own fresh instance.
 The MCP SDK only allows one active transport per server instance, so without this the server would crash on the second request.

 Section 2 - Register Tools